Portfolio Analysis- 7 Methods And Techniques For Product Position

 • Week

-However, vertical axis on this portfolio analysis in strategic management represents firms state in the evolutionary life cycle namely;
+However, the vertical axis on this portfolio analysis in strategic management represents the firm state in the evolutionary life cycle namely;

 • Initial development